-9. "Domestic Violence" is defined as Felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving grant monies, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction.

-10. "Supportive Measures" are individualized services reasonably available that are non-punitive, non-disciplinary, and not unreasonably burdensome to the other party which designed to ensure equal educational access, protect safety, or deter Sexual Harassment.
-The College's selection of Supportive Measures and remedies provided to a Complainant must be clearly reasonable in the light of the known circumstances when a Respondent is found responsible for engaging in Sexual Harassment.

-B. Reporting Charges of Sexual Harassment

-1. Designation of a Title IX Coordinator
+- a. who is or has been in a social relationship of a romantic or intimate nature with the victim; and, - b. where the existence of such a relationship shall be determined based on a consideration of the following factors: - i.
+The length of the relationship. - ii.
+The type of relationship. - iii.
+The frequency of interaction between the persons involved in the relationship. - 9.
+"Domestic Violence" is defined as Felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving grant monies, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction. - 10.
+"Supportive Measures" are individualized services reasonably available that are non-punitive, non-disciplinary, and not unreasonably burdensome to the other party which designed to ensure equal educational access, protect safety, or deter Sexual Harassment.
+The University's selection of Supportive Measures and remedies provided to a Complainant must be clearly reasonable in the light of the known circumstances when a Respondent is found responsible for engaging in Sexual Harassment. - B. Reporting Charges of Sexual Harassment - 1.
+Designation of a Title IX Coordinator

-The person designated by the College to coordinate its efforts to comply with its Title IX responsibilities is referred to as the "Title IX Coordinator."
+The person designated by the University to coordinate its efforts to comply with its Title IX responsibilities is referred to as the "Title IX Coordinator."

-The College Title IX Coordinator is:
+The University Title IX Coordinator is:

+Zachary Moore

+Director - Student Life & Leadership

+Title IX Coordinator

+Piedmont University

+Student Commons 243

-Fred Bucher, Assistant Vice President for Facilities Management & Safety and Title IX Coordinator Piedmont College, Daniel Hall Room 208 P. O. Box 10 Demorest GA 30535
+P. O. Box 10 Demorest GA 30535